Choosing how registrar supervision will be structured is one of the most important decisions made during the endorsement journey and one that affects

 This article explores the pros and cons of in-house supervision, from both employer and registrar perspectives, and why many programs are now taking a more blended or external approach.

-- Works within the same organisation as the registrar
+In-house supervision typically involves a supervisor who:- Works within the same organisation as the registrar

 - May also be a manager, director, or practice owner